akangkhi/rdcn-adbu/docs/esp32/index.md

 ### Why ESP32?

+- ESP32 is from Espressif Systems which also makes the most popular ESP8266 used for IoT applications.
+- ESP32 has a faster CPU of 240MHz, and comes in a dual core configuration, thats 2 x 240MHz.
-- ESP32 from Espressif Systems is the .
-It is built with WiFi and Bluetooth, and handles the TCP/IP Stack without any extra hardware requirements.
+- It has inbiult WiFi and Bluetooth, and handles the TCP/IP Stack without any extra hardware configurations.
-- It is the fastest microcontroller with its 2 of
+- It is the only microcontroller thats cheap, fast and has a lot of connectivity options.
+- It also comes in a packages that makes PCB assembly easy.
+- It has a huge number of GPIO, which is usefull in connecting a faster display.

 ### ESP32 Applications

+### ESP32 Specification